-Wayfinding: 100 NYC Public Sculpture
+Wayfinding: 100 NYC Public Sculptures

 Post size: 99” x 39” x 39” (each of 6 posts)

-Wayfinding: 100 NYC Public Sculpture is a site-specific project at Socrates Sculpture Park that invites the public to embark on guided journeys through New York City to find public sculpture.
-Phunsombatlert researches all existing public sculpture in New York City and identifies a list of 100 potential pieces that fit his specific concept.
-He then creates small drawings for each sculpture and develops directional signs and maps that resemble standard national park signage.
-The artwork consists of signage for 100 public sculptures that contains distances drawn from GPS coordinates between each sculpture and a group of wooden posts at Socrates Sculpture Park.
-People are also invited to see and download an online map at www.wayfindingNYC.com.
-The audience participates in this project by experiencing their own journey to each original sculpture.
-Whether the audience views the original works or their representational counterparts, this project will call attention to the very specific, transformative space between object and audience.
-The project questions how the audience’s journey from the representation to original within a specific geographic can be a work of art in itself.
+Wayfinding: 100 NYC Public Sculptures is a site-specific project that invites the public to embark on guided journeys through NYC to find public sculptures.
+Phunsombatlert researched all existing public sculptures in New York City and identified 100 sites to be incorporated in his final work.
+He then created small drawings of each sculpture and developed directional signs and maps that resemble standard U.S. National Park Service signage.
+The artwork is made up of signage for 100 public sculptures that contain distances drawn from GPS coordinates between each sculpture and the group of wooden posts outside of the Queens Museum at Flushing Meadows-Corona Park.

 Mapping by: Jan Mun

 Special Thanks: The project is made possible by the generosity of the Athena Foundation, Awesome Foundation, Foundation for Contemporary Arts, Location One, New York Foundation for the Arts' Opportunity Grants, Puffin Foundation, Ltd., Puffin Foundation West, Ltd., Socrates Sculpture Park, Mark di Suvero, Anne Dunning, Rob Herschenfeld, James T. MacGregor & Claire Montgomery, Ivana Mestrovic, and Jan Mun.